 Disqualification of Directors

 12) A Director may not remain in office if he becomes incapable, by reason of illness, injury or other cause, of managing and administering his property or affairs.

 13) A Director may vote, at any Meeting of the Board of Directors or of any Committee of the Board of Directors, on any resolution, notwithstanding that the resolution in any way concerns or relates to a matter in which he has, directly or indirectly, any kind of interest whatsoever, and if he shall vote on any such resolution as aforesaid his vote shall be counted; and in relation to any such resolution as aforesaid he shall (whether or not he shall vote on the same) be taken into account in calculating the quorum present at the Meeting.

 14) Any resolution passed by a simple majority, including a casting vote of the Chairman in addition to any other vote he may have in the event of an equality of votes, shall be deemed to have been passed by all of the Members of the Board of Directors and an entry in the minutes of that Meeting signed by the Chairman shall be conclusive evidence that the resolution was passed.

-15) The Board of Directors shall cause minutes to be made in books kept for the purpose:
+15) The Board of Directors shall cause minutes to be recorded:

 a) of all appointments of Directors and Secretaries and